david2419/EcommerceAPI/README.md

 E-commerce REST API in Go from https://github.com/sikozonpc

-using JWT authentication,and connecting our server to a MySQL
+Using JWT authentication,and connecting our server to a MySQL

+DATABASE:

 ![DB](assets/DB.png)